Declaration of Reservation of Blocks

-For State areas, under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines and Petroleum identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
-These are known as ‘acreage releases’ and are generally made twice a year for the areas within Western Australia’s jurisdiction.
+For State areas under the Petroleum and Geothermal Energy Resources Act 1967 or Petroleum (Submerged Lands) Act 1982, the Department of Mines, Industry Regulation and Safety (DMIRS) identifies precise petroleum exploration acreage permit configurations and releases them for competitive bids, inviting applications.
+These are known as ‘acreage releases’ and are generally made yearly for areas within Western Australia’s jurisdiction.

 Acreage Option for Special Prospecting Authorities